k3ithos/shellscripts/docs/cleanup_orphans.md

 Created to run as a cron job in a cPanel webhotel.

-This is not a _great_ solution - it is rather a work-around, since it doesn't resolve any problems.
+This is not a _great_ solution (because there isn't any) - it is rather a work-around, since it doesn't resolve any problems.
 What it does, is handling the symptoms (hanging processes) by sending them a SIGTERM to make them terminate - and this way freeing locked resources - creating stability around the webhosted NodeJS app.

 ## Purpose